mrWallaceMadeira/salesPitch/README.md

 ### *Dismounts soap box*

-This class will only touch on a small part: coding\
+This class will only touch on a small part of the wide world of computers: coding\
+We will write code in one language `Java`

 ###### Story time
 ```